Loreenbh/cybersec-portfolio/42_projects/post_common_core/snow-crash/level09/README.md

 ```bash
 encrypted_char = original_char + index
 ```
-Each character is incremented by its position in the string.
+- Each character is incremented by its position in the string.
-This indicates a simple, reversible encoding scheme rather than real encryption.
+- This indicates a simple, reversible encoding scheme rather than strong encryption.

-The `token` file contains non-printable bytes, suggesting it was processed using the same algorithm.
+- The `token` file contains non-printable bytes, suggesting it was processed using the same algorithm.

-## Exploitation
-To recover the original value:
+### Vulnerability
+- The algorithm is reversible using the formula:
 ```bash
 original_char = encrypted_char - index
 ```

+## Exploitation
 A Bash script was used to reverse the transformation byte-by-byte:
 ```bash
 #!/bin/bash